 COMPETITION FEES All event pricing is available in the Studio Owner/Director registration portal.
 Please login to your account to view the competition fees per routine size.

 AGE DIVISIONS SPARKS Division Average age: 5-7 MINI Division Average age: 8-10 JUNIOR Division Average age: 11-12 TEEN Division Average age: 13-15 SENIOR Division Average age: 16-19

 TIME LIMITS Solo (1) 3:00min Duo/Trio (2-3) 3:00min Small Group (4-9) 3:00min Large Group (10-16) 4:00min Line (17-24) 5:00min Production (25+) 6:00min Extended Time is eligible for Groups only *All performances over the time limits will be deducted 1 point per judge

 If a routine has a dancer who is 20+ as of January 1st, 2022, the routine will be placed in the Adult Division and will be judged for adjudicated awards only.

-NOTE: Calculated by average age for each group.
-All ages are as of January 1, 2021.
-Each dancer must be prepared to present proof of age if requested.
+All Ages are as of January 1, 2022.
+Dancers must be prepared to present proof of age if requested.